Vindair/CP317-W2018-G3/documents/Subby-Design.md

        * freeze and terminate User accounts
        * view and delete User profile information
        * review and respond to reports and flagged User listings and accounts
+   * Below, Table A summarizes the aforementioned User Access Controls
+     ##Table A
     ![permissionsSummary](https://i.imgur.com/OisjZIs.png)

    * For more details on User functionalities and permissions, refer to **[Major Features](#2majorfeatures)**
 * Subby’s Privacy Policy (unofficial):
   * Subby will not share data with any third party entities, including marketing organizations
-  * Subby will send unsolicited marketing material and advertisements
+  * Subby will not send unsolicited marketing material and advertisements
   * Subby will collect and store all User provided information:
      * Account Information: Information requested during the In the Sign Up stage such as, user’s name, username, date of birth and  email address.